better-automation/forms-ng/README.md

 }
 ```

 Create a component that implements FormComponent<T>.
-I like to export the createFormGroup function so it can be used in nested forms (more on this later).
+* Export the createFormGroup function so it can be used in nested forms (optional).

 contact-form.component.ts
 ```typescript